10 Best Vase Fillers

 Natural stones and river rocks introduce texture and an earthy palette.
 They are durable and timeless, but their irregular shapes can make precise layering more challenging.
 They also add considerable weight, which is excellent for stability but less ideal for fragile glass vessels or frequent rearrangement.

-Dried botanicals such as pampas grass or eucalyptus function differently.
-Rather than pouring into a base, they become the primary vertical element.
-They soften the silhouette of a vase and suit bohemian or farmhouse themes.
-The downside is shedding; expect some natural debris and avoid high-humidity rooms that can wilt or mold dried stems.
+Dried botanicals such as pampas grass function differently from poured fillers.
+Rather than forming a base, they become the primary vertical element.
+They soften the silhouette of a vase and suit bohemian, coastal, or farmhouse themes.
+The downside is shedding; expect some natural debris and avoid high-humidity rooms that can wilt or mold dried stems over time.

 Setup and Arrangement Considerations